 Strategies to Optimise Your GAMSAT Preparation and Get Into Postgrad Medicine in Australia

-Ah, the dreaded entrance exams.
+Entrance exams.
 There’s just no escaping them if you want to study medicine.

-Good news.
-It’s not too late.
+The good news is, it’s not too late.
 You can still accomplish your dreams of becoming a doctor.

 It’s harder.
 It’s longer.
 And you’re competing with a whole different set of candidates.